Rev. Michael John Cusick, M.A., L.P.C

 Founder & President

 Michael is a licensed professional counselor, spiritual director, speaker, and author of several books, including Surfing for God: Discovering the Divine Desire Beneath Sexual Struggle and Somebody’s Daughter: An Experiential Guide.
-Having experienced the restoring touch of God in a deeply broken life and marriage.
-Having served in ministry for over thirty years–including youth and college ministry, Michael’s passion is to connect life’s broken realities with the reality of the gospel.
+Having experienced the restoring touch of God in a deeply broken life and marriage, Michael’s passion is to connect life’s broken realities with the reality of the gospel.

 In addition to leading Restoring the Soul and equipping Christian organizations around the world, Michael currently serves as an adjunct professor at Denver Seminary.
 He holds an MA in Biblical Counseling from Colorado Christian University and an MA from the College of Education at the University of Denver.
 Michael lives with his wife Julianne, and two children, in Littleton, Colorado where he enjoys the Rocky Mountains, and a host of other outdoor activities with friends and family.

 Julianne Cusick, M.S.
 (Candidate)